 Although the autumnal equinox is observed, maybe even celebrated, all day on Sept.
-22, it's really just a moment in time — to be exact it's when the sun crosses the celestial equator, an imaginary line in the sky above Earth's equator.
+23, it's really just a moment in time — to be exact it's when the sun crosses the celestial equator, an imaginary line in the sky above Earth's equator.

 Those living in the Southern Hemisphere will see the opposite.
 In fact, people in the Southern Hemisphere refer to Sept.
-22 as the spring equinox, a signal that the days will start getting longer.
+23 as the spring equinox, a signal that the days will start getting longer.